Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 Description:   Map of objects that assigns a given principal (user or group) to a given role.

-  - `role_definition_id_or_name` - The ID or name of the role definition to assign to the principal.
+  - `role_definition_id_or_name`: The ID or name of the role definition to assign to the principal.
-  - `principal_id` - The ID of the principal to assign the role to.
+  - `principal_id`: The ID of the principal to assign the role to.
-  - `description` - The description of the role assignment.
+  - `description`: The description of the role assignment.
-  - `skip_service_principal_aad_check` - If set to true, skips the Azure Active Directory check for the service principal in the tenant.
+  - `skip_service_principal_aad_check`: If set to true, skips the Azure Active Directory check for the service principal in the tenant.
 Defaults to false.
-  - `condition` - The condition which will be used to scope the role assignment.
+  - `condition`: The condition which will be used to scope the role assignment.
-  - `condition_version` - The version of the condition syntax.
+  - `condition_version`: The version of the condition syntax.
 Valid values are '2.0'.

   ```terraform
   role_assignments = {